2020 - Climate change

-This significant raise brings two major consequences.
+This significant raise brings on two major consequences.
 First of all, a worsening of the Greenhouse Effect.
 With lower CO2 concentration, sunlight is reflected by the Earth and dissipates in the universe.
 With high levels of CO2, it becomes much harder for light — as well as heat — to dissipate, thus remaining concentrated right here on Earth.
 And that has brought a worrisome second issue: accelerated increase of global temperature.

-It is important to highlight: temperature rises mentioned above are global averages.
-In tropical countries the variation is not as volatile as it is in other countries, such as Northern Europe, Southern Argentina or South Africa.
+It is important to highlight that temperature increases mentioned above are global averages.
+In tropical countries the variation is not as volatile as it is in other regions, such as Northern Europe, Southern Argentina or South Africa.
 These higher latitude, temperate zones may be much more affected to the point that, whilst global average temperature can be of two or three degrees higher, in these places it could reach up to 15 degrees.
 A typical summer day which historically would register 30 degrees Celsius (86 degrees Fahrenheit) could be as hot as 45 degrees Celsius (113 degrees Fahrenheit).
 Predictions state that around the year 2080 the tropical regions will become inhabitable and migratory impacts could be just as devastating, forcing the population in those mild areas to become highly concentrated.

-There is a high probability that life on our planet would become as catastrophic as in a Hollywood dystopian movie.
+There is a high probability that life on our planet would become as catastrophic as in a dystopian Hollywood movie.
 Some scientists claim that the temperature rise would cause irreversible effects in which the self-regulatory system of our planet would no longer function properly.

 Does it mean that we are doomed as human beings?
 Well, yes and no. Although predictions are dire, we must understand that we have time to react.
-If governments abide by what specialists say about the environment, if industries become more aware and reduce their absurd levels of CO2 emissions, if all societies unite in one single preservation movement, then there could be a chance for all of us.
+If governments abide by what specialists say about the environment, if industries become more aware and reduce their copious levels of CO2 emissions, if all societies unite in one single preservation movement, then there could be a chance for all of us.
 It is up to us to take the first step.